alan-turing-institute/PDSampler.jl/docs/src/techdoc/structure.md

 └── simulate.jl
 ```

-The central file is `PDMP.jl` which serves one key purpose: declaring what the package needs (`Compat`, `Polynomials`, ...) and including the files that contain the effective pieces of code.
+The central file is `PDSampler.jl` which serves one key purpose: declaring what the package needs (`Compat`, `Polynomials`, ...) and including the files that contain the effective pieces of code.
 It also *exports* some generic functions that are used throughout the package.

 **Note**: in Julia everything should be wrapped around by a *module*.
 The `using PkgName` indicates that we want to have access to the functions exported by the package `PkgName` in the current scope (e.g.: the scope of the wrapping module or that of the REPL).
-The `export functionName` indicates that if another user wants to use our module (by entering `using PDMP`) s/he will have access to all of those functions directly.
+The `export functionName` indicates that if another user wants to use our module (by entering `using PDSampler`) s/he will have access to all of those functions directly.

 Here is a high-level overview of the rest of the folder structure: